-Besides, no matter how hard you try with DC control, you will NEVER have the opportunity for realistic operation of multi-unit trains, double-heading, banking and running two loco's in opposite directions close to each other on the same pair of rails.
+No matter how hard you try with DC control, you will never have the opportunity for realistic operation of multi-unit trains, double-heading, banking and running two loco's in opposite directions close to each other on the same track.

-Of course you CAN wire it all up to come close - but real freedom to move trains for totally realistic running remains close to impossible... no matter HOW complex the wiring becomes.
+Of course you can wire it all up to come close - but real freedom to move trains for totally realistic running remains close to impossible... no matter how complex the wiring becomes.
 And... without digital, forget sound, easy control, of turnouts and accessories, lighting control, silky smooth loco performance and many other options available off the shelf for DCC right now!